SiKirillo/sliding_up_panel_custom/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/SiKirillo/sliding_up_panel_custom.svg?logo=github)](https://github.com/SiKirillo/sliding_up_panel_custom)
 [![Platform](https://img.shields.io/badge/platform-android%20|%20ios-green.svg)](https://img.shields.io/badge/platform-Android%20%7C%20iOS-green.svg)

 **IMPORTANT:** This is a fork of [this](https://github.com/akshathjain/sliding_up_panel) with some new features.
+The goal is to keep it up to date with Dart language changes.
 If you have any suggestions for improvement, I will be glad to see you in pull requests.

 A draggable Flutter widget that makes implementing a SlidingUpPanel much easier!
 Based on the Material Design bottom sheet component, this widget works on both Android & iOS.